 As a loading business dealer, a modest monthly profit would range from ₱1,000 to ₱3,000—not bad for a side business that’s easy to start and operate.
 Some e-load retailers even earn around ₱1,000 daily from their loading business.

-The sample table shows a profit of ₱3 for every successful transaction below ₱50 load while a profit of ₱5 for transactions above ₱51 load.
+The sample table below shows a profit of ₱3 for every successful transaction below ₱50 load and a profit of ₱5 for transactions above ₱51 load.
 If you have 10 customers buying ₱50 load each, you’ll earn ₱30 in a day.
 Multiply it by 30 days and you’ll easily get ₱900 in a month.

 |Load Amount||Profit||Person||Profit Per Day||Profit Per Month|